Sharad Pawar visits ailing Sena MP Sanjay Raut at Mumbai Hospital

 After the state Assembly election results were declared on October 24, Raut had visited Pawar several times amid the political deadlock over government formation.
 The Shiv Sena on Monday suffered a setback in its efforts to cobble up a non-BJP government in the state with the Congress at the last moment announcing its decision to hold more talks with ally NCP on supporting the Uddhav Thackeray-led party.

-While Sena leader Aaditya Thackeray said two parties (Congress and NCP) have agreed "in-principle" to support the Sena-led government, Governor Bhagat Singh Koshyari refused additional time sought by his party to muster numbers.
+While Sena leader Aaditya Thackeray said two parties (Congress and NCP) have agreed "in-principle" support the Sena-led government, Governor Bhagat Singh Koshyari refused additional time sought by his party to muster numbers.

-Later, the NCP, which is the third largest party in the state, got an invite from the governor, asking it to express "willingness and ability to form government".
-With 54 MLAs, the NCP is the third largest party after the BJP (105) and the Shiv Sena (56) in the 288-member House, where the halfway mark in 145.
-The Congress has 44 MLAs.
+Later, the NCP, which is the third-largest party in the state, got an invite from the governor, asking it to express "willingness and ability to form the government".
+With 54 MLAs, the NCP is the third-largest party after the BJP (105) and the Shiv Sena (56) in the 288-member House, where the halfway mark in 145.
+Congress has 44 MLAs.